niv-reddy/homelab/enterprise-identity-network-security/03-domain-hardening/README.md

 This document defines authentication hardening controls, tier enforcement design, local admin governance, network alignment, and validation evidence for the identity defense platform.

----

-## What This Means

-At this point the environment is no longer only segmented and routed.

-It now operates as a **hardened enterprise identity platform** with:

-- Modern cryptographic authentication
-- Privilege separation by design
-- Controlled administrative pathways
-- Post-compromise containment
-- Alignment between GPO policy and network enforcement

-This platform is now ready for **detection engineering and adversary simulation**.